 There are two general categories for submissions: (1) Research Paper and (2) Creative Work, including but not limited to fiction, nonfiction, poetry, photography, and film.
 Entries in each category will be evaluated based on relevance to the field of LGBTQ Studies and on the quality of writing and/or originality of creative work.

-Submission deadline is April 5, 2021.
+Submission deadline for spring 2023: April 7th, 2023.
 Visit www.colorado.edu/lgbtq/wolfson-prize for more information and application instructions.

 Other Campus Scholarships